Postdoctoral Candidates

 Program Requirements

-- The Claims Conference reserves the right to rescind the Kagan award, should a Kagan Fellow accept outside funding (excludes tuition scholarships) in excess of $25,000.
+The Claims Conference reserves the right to rescind the Kagan award, should a Kagan Fellow accept outside funding (excludes tuition scholarships) over $25,000.

 Please note: For those candidates just finishing their PhD, you must have completed ALL your PhD requirements, including that of defending your thesis, BEFORE the application deadline.
 Those who cannot provide a letter or certificate of PhD completion by the application deadline are not eligible to apply.